William-V-CCC/TaskManager/README.md

+MacOS
+Click the clone button chose SSH copy it and open your devices terminal.

+cd into whatever folder you want this within example being cd TestFolder1 you will now be in this folder, then run git clone "the SSH" once its done cloning do cd TaskManager to enter the file After that run " code . " and go from their

 Open the terminal built into visual studio code using the button in the top right. (should be the 3rd button in the very top right looking left to right)

 Run